-It’s too early to start gardening outside, but you can grow herbs indoors right now.
-This is a good time to sow seeds of annual herbs, such as basil, cilantro, dill, and parsley.
+In Chicago, February is too early to start gardening outside, but herbs may be started indoors during the winter.
+Sow seeds of annual herbs, such as basil, cilantro, dill, and parsley.
 One seed packet goes a long way—sow only a few seeds at a time indoors and save the rest for planting in the garden later this spring.
-(Learn more about seed starting and how to read a seed packet.)

 In the produce section of many stores, you’ll find pots of perennial herbs, such as sage, mint, oregano, and thyme.
 Don’t overlook pots of lemongrass and bay-leaf plants, which can be grown indoors.